© 2023 NGK BERYLCO. All rights reserved.

 Candidate List of substances of very high concern SVHC

 The European Chemicals Agency (ECHA) regulary publishes updates of the list of substances of very high concern SVHC, potentially subject to authorisation (Annex XIV of the REACH Regulation).
 For all articles containing any substance from that list, the manufacturer or importer has the obligation to inform the end user of the presence of the substance and of its conditions of use.

 All our products comply with the REACH regulation.
 Only the Berylco 33/25 (CuBe2Pb) free-cutting alloy contains lead, included in the ECHA candidate list on 27 June 2018, i.e. considered as a Substance of Very High Concern (SVHC) under the REACH Regulation.

 Beryllium metal is not - and will not be - included in the REACH Candidate SVHC List.

 To note that, following an evaluation (RMOA: Risk Management Option Analysis) conducted in Germany, the German Institute for occupational health and safety (BAuA) decided not to include beryllium in the SVHC candidate list.
 BAuA conclusions have been published in November 2016.

 According to article 33 of the REACH regulation 1907/2006 dated 18th December 2006, we have the obligation to inform our customers about the eventual presence of more than 0.1% w/w of Substances of Very High Concern in our products.
-We declare the presence of lead in our free-cutting alloy Berylco 33/25, in rods and wires only.
+We declare the presence of lead in our articles in free-cutting alloy Berylco 33/25, proposed in rods and wires only.
 The low addition of lead (0.4%) in our Berylco 33/25 alloy is essential and not substituable to provide it an excellent machinability.
 Please refer to our letter below and/or contact us for further information.
 We have also at your disposal our Safety Information Sheet.

 Information Letter - Compliance REACH, RoHS & ELV